luifermoron/teams/backendteams/README.md

-# Welcome to Node Express Boilerplate  🦾📚
+# Welcome to Teams Backend  ⚽

 This repository contains best development practices for an API-based project built with Node.js and Express.
+You can retrieve team countries from FIFA 2010 world cup and their players.

 ## Features